PaddleCV-SIG/PaddleLabel-Frontend/README.md

 ### [Optional] With docker

-Add `docker run -ti pp-label-frontend` in front of above commands.
+Add `docker run -ti PaddleLabel-Frontend` in front of above commands.

 For example, before: